tykiww/tykiww.github.io/_posts/2018-01-05-MC-bootstrap.md

   - Because past data has shown that at least 4 percent of people who answer calls buy your product (On average, one sale makes about $199), the manager has decided that they wanted to re-evaluate how costly each phone call would be and see how many calls it will take to get at least one of every single area to respond.

-  - After repeated data collection, we have observed that each division has respective probabilities of c("A" = 0.10,"B" = 0.25,"C" = 0.25,"D" = 0.40) people answering phone calls.
-These all happen to add up to one, but they don't have to.
+  - After repeated data collection, we have observed that each division has respective probabilities of c("A" = 0.10,"B" = 0.25,"C" = 0.15,"D" = 0.40, "E" = .775) people answering phone calls.
+E stands for the average compliment of these probabilities, so it would  be the probability of no one answering.

 **What is our estimated profit/per call?**